71xx/71xx.github.io/_posts/history/2020-08-26-Europes-World-Supremacy.markdown

     *   The Hawaiian Islands - american intervention, us invested in the pineapple and sugar industries there

-## The Dissolution of th Ottoman Empire
+## The Dissolution of the Ottoman Empire

 *    The Ottoman Empire in the 1850’s
         *   Major European powers all had relation to the Ottoman empire
         *   The capulations - special rights granted by the empire, meant that turkey could not levy a tax on imported goods
         *   The “sick man” of Europe - Turkey called sick man of europe, due to it’s long decline
-    *   The Cirmean War - Turks on winning side, though they won it exposed their military and political weakness, pointed need of better organisation
+        *   The Crimean War - Turks on winning side, though they won it exposed their military and political weakness, pointed need of better organisation
         *   Outcome of war proved politically superiority of England and France
         *   Turkish reformers wanted to remodel turkey's political system.